-Prerequisites: All 100 and 200-level required major courses must be completed or concurrently enrolled.
 Students will be prepared to focus on the management process and apply it to managing Information Systems projects.
 During this course, a running case study following a project implementation provides a step-by-step analysis of the management process.
-Assignments using Microsoft Project will allow students to practice hands-on what they are learning.
-The course provides the fundamental skills needed to prepare for the Project Management Institute (PMI) Certification Exam.
+Assignments using Microsoft Word, Excel, and PowerPoint will allow students to practice hands-on what they are learning.
+When combined with other study materials, the course provides the fundamental skills needed to prepare for the Project Management Institute (PMI) Certification Exam.